civican/legisinfo/44-1/bills/S-17/bill_text.md

 in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and in the Northwest Territories, the Supreme Court, and

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > **court** means
-> >
-> > in the Province of Newfoundland and Labrador, the Trial Division of the Supreme Court,
-> > in the Provinces of Nova Scotia, British Columbia and Prince Edward Island, in Yukon and in the Northwest Territories, the Supreme Court, and

 ### Section 25

   **(1)** Paragraph 188(4)(c) of the Act is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, in Yukon and *in* the Northwest Territories, the Chief Justice of the Supreme Court;
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and *in* the Northwest Territories, the Chief Justice of the Supreme Court;

   **(2)** Subsection 188(4) of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).